graphlab-fr/cosma/docs/user-manual.md

 The links in the records are clickable.
 In a browser, you can open these links in a new tab via a right click.
 The title of the link (displayed in a tooltip after 1-2 seconds of hovering) is the title of the corresponding card.

-At the bottom of each record is a list of outgoing and incoming links (or backlinks).
-The links and backlinks are contextualised: when hovering over them, a tooltip is displayed, showing the paragraph that surrounds this link in the corresponding record.
+At the bottom of each record is a list of outgoing links (section titled “Links”) and incoming links (section titled “Backlinks”).
+Links and backlinks are contextualised: they are presented with the surrounding paragraph in the source record.
+You can set `link_context` to `tooltip` instead of `inline` if you want the link context to be displayed in a tooltip on hover, instead of inline.

+By default, the links section is collapsed, to make room for backlinks, which are often more useful.
+Click on the “Links” heading to expand the links section.

 ::: note
-This is one the most useful features in hypertext systems.
+Contextualised backlinks are one the most useful features in hypertext systems.
 It is famously absent from the Web.
 Many interrelated note-taking applications treat links as “first-class citizens”, and this includes contextualised backlinks.
-However, when these notes are shared on the Web, this feature is not always included, or it is only inclued in a paid plan.
+However, when these notes are shared on the Web, this feature is not always included, or it is only included in a paid plan.
 With Cosma, contextualised backlinks are part of the package, whether you're the author of a cosmoscope working locally, or someone exploring a cosmoscope on the Web.
 :::

 ## Focus mode